datacarpentry/image-processing/episodes/06-blurring.md

 `image`, and a tuple describing the shape of the kernel, `(k, k)`.
 The third parameter is the standard deviation for the two-dimensional Gaussian distribution in the x dimension.
-If we pass in `0`, as we have done here, OpenCV automatically determines default standard deviations for both the x and y dimensions, based on the kernel size.
+If we pass in `0`, as we have done here, skimage automatically determines default standard deviations for both the x and y dimensions, based on the kernel size.
 This is how we will normally invoke the `cv2.GaussianBlur()` function.
 The `cv2.GaussianBlur()` function returns a new image after the filter has been applied.